"Oh boy, what flavor?"

 - Spamcat from Bing and Spamcat and TFL: Late (bing and spamcat 2) appears in the Ritalin'd movie.

-- From 7, Sam Lavagnino (a.k.a Catbug) plays a upbeat, suicidal muffin, complete with a plug.
+- From 7 and 8, Sam Lavagnino (a.k.a Catbug) plays a upbeat, suicidal muffin, complete with a plug.

-- From the "Everybody Do The Flop" song, The Living Tombstone, Steve, Hatsune Miku, and the Scout appear around the 0:47 minute mark.
+- From the "Everybody Do The Flop" song, The Living Tombstone, Steve, Hatsune Miku, the Scout, and Sonic the Hedgehog appear around the 0:47 minute mark.

 - Monokuma pops up in one of the preview shots of all of the videos taking after The Flop too, around the 0:42 mark.